2026 is the Year of Self-hosting

 by Jordan Fulghum, January 2026

-I have flirted with self-hosting at home for years.
-I always bounced off it - too much time spent configuring instead of using.
+I've wanted to self-host at home for years, but I always bounced off it - too much time spent configuring instead of using.
 It just wasn't fun.

-That changed recently.
-The reason is simple: CLI agents like Claude Code make self-hosting on a cheapo home server dramatically easier and actually fun.
+That changed recently, because CLI agents like Claude Code make self-hosting on a cheapo home server dramatically easier and actually fun.

 This is the first time I would recommend it to normie/software-literate people who never really wanted to sign up to become a sysadmin and stress about uptime of core personal services.